lisds/logistic_regression_exercise/README.md

 To do this you should modify the following scripts:

-- COST FUNCTION MODULE: (`cost_function_utils.py`) this .py should contain the th the inverse logit transformation function, and the logistic regression cost function.
+- COST FUNCTION MODULE: (`cost_function_utils.py`) this .py should contain the inverse logit transformation function, and the logistic regression cost function.
   DO NOT COPY/PASTE the functions from the textbook page, try to re-write them line-by-line yourselves so you understand what each line is doing.
   These functions can then can imported by other scripts in the repository, e.g.